vince-lam/vince-lam.github.io/_posts/2024-03-07-local-llm-options.md

 ## Conclusion: What I use and recommend

 I've been using Ollama for its versatility, easy model management, and robust support, especially its seamless [integration with OpenAI models](https://ollama.com/blog/openai-compatibility).
-For coding, Ollama's API connects with the [continue.dev](https://continue.dev/) VS Code plugin, replacing GitHub Copilot for me.
+For coding, Ollama's API connects with the [continue.dev](https://continue.dev/) VS Code plugin, replacing GitHub Copilot.

-Among various UIs, I prefer Open WebUI for its professional, ChatGPT-like interface, or Lobe Chat for additional plugins.
+For UIs, I prefer Open WebUI for its professional, ChatGPT-like interface, or Lobe Chat for additional plugins.
 For those seeking a user-friendly desktop app akin to ChatGPT, Jan is my top recommendation.

 I use both Ollama and Jan for local LLM inference, depending on how I wish to interact with an LLM.
-To save system storage and avoid model duplication, you can [integrate](https://jan.ai/guides/integration/ollama/) Ollama and Jan.
+You can [integrate](https://jan.ai/docs/local-models/ollama#integrate-ollama-with-jan) Ollama and Jan to save system storage and avoid model duplication.

 Enjoying the content?
 Follow me on [Medium](https://medium.com/@vince-lam) or support my work with a [coffee](https://buymeacoffee.com/vincelam)!